 Q) How does ordering a computer work?
 Will you have stock during orientation?

-We will have some stock of computers for general purchase during the orientation, but it is best to reserve your computer as soon as possible to ensure that you have it before classes.
-Do not wait too long!
+We will have some stock for general purchase before and during orientation but, it is best to reserve your computer as soon as possible to ensure that you have it before classes, and while supplies last.

 Q) Can I use my scholarship money or financial aid to pay for my computer?

-A) At this time, we have no way of accessing scholarship funds or financial aid accounts.
-The best way is to have your scholarship association or financial aid office write you a check, or reimburse you for the amount of the computer that you intend to purchase.
-When estimating cost of attendance for incoming students, a $2,500 increase is considered to help pay for the purchase of a computer.
-This will be reflected in your financial aid package.
-Please contact the Office of University Scholarships and Financial Aid for more details.
+A) A) We have no way of accessing scholarship funds or financial aid accounts currently.
+You will need to have your scholarship association or financial aid office write you a check or reimburse you for the amount of the computer and electronics approved for purchase.
+These offices typically estimate $2,500 to help pay for the purchase of a computer.
+For further details, contact the University Scholarships and Financial Aid offices.